klaushofrichter/een-capture/README.md

 This dual-proxy approach allows developers to start working immediately with the local proxy while providing a production-ready Cloudflare Worker implementation when needed.
 The application also provides a direct access method for scenarios where an access token and API endpoint details are already known.

 This project serves as a foundation or starting point for applications needing to integrate with Eagle Eye Networks services securely.
+There is no guarantee for current or future functionality, or forward or backward compatibility.
 The application uses the EEN APIs, but is otherwise not supported by Eagle Eye Networks.
 Visit the [Eagle Eye Networks Developer Portal](https://developer.eagleeyenetworks.com/) for more information about the Eagle Eye Networks APIs.